 2. Build Your Menu

 When you want to start a catering business you need to create a cohesive and comprehensive menu.
-Obviously, you will want to include dishes that you and your employees are comfortable making.
-However, for the best results you may need to research other catering businesses in the area, so yours can offer unique and different dishes.
+Delicious food is key in your catering set up.
+Obviously, you will want to include dishes that you and your employees are comfortable cooking.
+However, for the best results, you may need to research other catering businesses in the area, so yours can offer unique and different dishes.
 Consider basing your menu on some sort of theme, preferably one that is not present in any other catering businesses in your area.
-For some more tips about menu prices and menu design, read our useful post.
+Check here additional tips on menu prices and menu design.

 3. Take Care of The Finances

-There are a lot of different things you will need to worry about when starting a catering business.
-The question “How much will it cost me?” is probably the most important one.
-This blog will help you calculate the costs and expenses of your catering business.
-One key factor to have in mind when thinking about the finances is the number of employees you will hire.
+How to start a catering business?
+First, by making sure that you have the proper funds.
+The question “How much will it cost me?” is probably the most important one in your catering set up.
+Learn here how to calculate the costs and expenses of any restaurant business.
+One key factor to have in mind when thinking about finances is the number of employees you will hire.
 That will determine the type of business you are, which matters when filing your taxes.
 You will also need to figure out a way to keep records of your sales and set up how you are paying for your ingredients.
 A POS, or Point Of Sales System, is a great tool to manage the finances of your catering business.

 4. Choose The Right Transportation